-- Plug the USB cable into the mount and your computer. - Make sure that the NYX-101 mount switch is ON.
-(LED indicator should turn ON) - Download and install Unity Platform from: https://pegasusastro.com/download/ - Open the Unity application and after a while, you should see the screen below.
+- Plug the USB cable into the mount and your computer. - Make sure that the NYX-88 mount switch is ON.
+(LED indicator should turn ON) - Download and install Unity Platform from: https://pegasusastro.com/download/

+• Open the Unity application and after a while, you should see the screen below.

-- Click the discovered NYX-101 mount to enter the control panel.
-Please note that the NYX[xxxxxxx] is the unique identification code of your NYX-101 mount. - The NYX-101 control panel will load and the following screen will be visible.
+• Click the discovered NYX-88 mount to enter the control panel.
+Please note that the NYX[xxxxx] is the unique identification code of your NYX-88 mount.